-Busbridge C of E (Aided) Junior School - SEND Information Report - 2020/21
+Busbridge C of E (Aided) Junior School - SEND Information Report - 2021/22

-Please be assured that during the Covid 19 pandemic, our children will still receive the level of support that they require but that we may need to make reasonable adjustments to our provision.
-These may include online meetings between school staff and parents as opposed to face to face, online training for staff or other necessary measures.
-We are proud of the provision in place for our children and despite the barriers that the pandemic may bring, we aim to provide the right support at the right time for all of our children.
+Please be assured that throughout the Covid 19 pandemic, our children have still received the level of support that they require but we have made reasonable adjustments to our provision.
+These have included online meetings between school staff and parents as opposed to face to face, online training for staff or other necessary measures.
+We are proud of the provision in place for our children and despite the barriers that the pandemic has brought, we always aim to provide the right support at the right time for all of our children.